Mynkskhr/proj1221/docs/source/terraform-governance.rst

      script:
        - checkov -d .

-This helps catch:
+This helps detect:

 - Public S3 buckets
 - Missing encryption
-- Weak configurations
+- Weak IAM or network configurations

 Summary
 -------
-In production, my focus is:
+In production, I focus on:

-- No manual changes
+- No manual infrastructure changes
-- Everything through Terraform + CI/CD
+- Terraform as single source of truth
-- Strong state management
+- Remote state with strict access control
-- Controlled approvals
+- CI/CD-driven approvals and deployments
-- Drift detection and correction
+- Continuous drift detection and correction
 - Policy and security checks before apply

-This approach has helped me manage AWS environments reliably at scale across multiple accounts while keeping security and control in place.
+This approach has helped me run AWS infrastructure reliably across multiple accounts, with strong control, auditability, and quick recovery when things go wrong.